 If you like softer caramels cook the candy to 248°, if you like them a little firmer cook to 250°F. But as you can see from my little experiment, this recipe is pretty forgiving.

-Watch this video to see how to make Apple Cider Caramels:
+Watch the recipe video to see how to make Apple Cider Caramels.

 These candies are a perfect “Gift from the Kitchen”!